 In an AARP survey of U.S. seniors, 90% said that they want to age in their homes.
-They don’t want to move to retirement communities or assisted living facilities.
+But it’s not realistic for older adults to live independently in their homes forever.

 What is the Village Movement?

-The Village works like a concierge service.
-Members are connected with approved home-maintenance companies (like plumbers), able-bodied members, or volunteers who are vetted and trained.
+A Village works like a concierge service.
+If a member needs a service, they’ll be connected with approved local companies, able-bodied Village members who donate their time, or volunteers who are vetted and trained.

 Who is the Village Movement right for?

-Joining a local Village is a good choice for active, healthy older adults who can get around on their own and don’t need much help with activities of daily living.
+Joining a local Village is a good choice for active, healthy seniors who usually don’t need too much help with activities of daily living.

 Seniors might consider joining a Village because they:

-- Have shrinking social circles and want to socialize, make new friends, and participate in activities.
+- Have shrinking social circles and want to socialize, make new friends, and participate in group activities

-- Want to contribute to their community by helping other members or organizing social activities.
+- Want to contribute to their community by helping other Village members or organizing social activities